Call for government to unlock retirement funds

 Personal Finance has received several requests from readers about the possibility of accessing money in their retirement funds.

-The total assets in South African pension funds were more than R4.2 trillion in 2017, according to the most recent annual report of the Registrar of Pension Funds.
+The total assets in South African pension funds stood at more than R4.2 trillion in 2017, according to the most recent annual report of the Registrar of Pension Funds.
 Releasing 5% of that would provide relief of R210 billion to 17 million fund members nationwide.

 A downside of accessing funds at this time is that most underlying investments have lost value during the crisis, and any withdrawals would lock in those losses.